earthly/website/blog/_posts/2022-01-11-golang-command-line.md

 Ok, back to the activities project.
 </div>

-Assuming the correct number of arguments was passed and my program doesn't log an error and exit then I just create my activity and try to add to `activitiesClient`:
+Assuming my program is passed the correct number of arguments and doesn't log an error and exit, then I create my activity and try to add to `activitiesClient`:

 ~~~{.go caption="main"}
  a := client.Activity{Time: time.Now(), Description: os.Args[2]}